 The Chamber Network is working with government, businesses, academics and employees to address these crucial issues by focusing on three key areas:

-Commissioners will be high profile, influential thinkers and leaders in their field and in the skills arena.
+Our Commissioners are high profile, influential thinkers and leaders in their field and in the skills arena.

-In February 2020, Business Showcase Days will open the doors of Chambers and businesses to their local communities, providing a chance for people to see first-hand the range of different career paths on offer in local businesses.
+February sees the launch of Business Showcase Days!
+This national initiative will open the doors of Chambers and businesses to their local communities, providing a chance for people to see first-hand the range of different career paths on offer in local businesses.

 Chambers tell us that businesses across the UK are struggling to attract and retain homegrown talent, and that school and college leavers aren’t aware of the job prospects in local firms.
 Chambers of Commerce are uniquely placed to help their local communities thrive and introduce them to the career opportunities in local companies.

 Business Showcase Days will also help Chambers build connections with local schools and colleges and position Chambers at the forefront of harnessing and developing local talent.

 For more information and to get involved, please contact Faye Busby.